What’s the best free VPN for most people?

 In all cases, we’ve recorded the best speeds we were able to obtain for each provider during our test period.

-Find out more about how we test stuff here.
+Find out more about how we test products here.